Lemonade $20 vs Trupanion $60 vs Embrace $40 — Pays Faster 2026?

 Keep Reading

-- Trupanion vs Petplan vs Figo, Pet Insurance Comparison 2026
+- Trupanion vs Petplan vs Figo, Pet Insurance Comparison 2026, the three biggest traditional insurers compared on claims, coverage, and exclusions

 FAQ

-Q: Does pet insurance cover pre-existing conditions?
-A: No insurer covers pre-existing conditions.
+No insurer covers pre-existing conditions, per NAIC (National Association of Insurance Commissioners) regulatory guidelines.
 If your dog was diagnosed with allergies before enrollment, allergy treatment is permanently excluded.
 Some insurers distinguish between "curable" pre-existing conditions (like a UTI that resolved completely) and "chronic" ones (like diabetes).
 Curable conditions may become eligible after 12-18 months of no symptoms or treatment.

-Q: Can I use any vet with pet insurance?
-A: Most pet insurance plans (Lemonade, Healthy Paws, Embrace, ASPCA) are reimbursement-based, you pay the vet, submit a claim, and get reimbursed.
+Most pet insurance plans — Lemonade, Healthy Paws, Embrace, ASPCA — are reimbursement-based.
+You pay the vet, submit a claim, and get reimbursed.
 You can use any licensed veterinarian.
-Trupanion is the exception with direct vet payment at participating clinics, but you can still use any vet and file for reimbursement.
+Trupanion is the exception with direct vet payment at participating clinics (60%+ of US vets), but you can still use any vet and file for reimbursement.

-Q: What's the claims process like?
-A: For Lemonade, submit via the app in 2 minutes, upload the invoice, answer a few questions, and get paid via direct deposit (30% of claims pay instantly).
-For most other insurers, submit via app or website, and receive reimbursement in 5-14 days via check or direct deposit.
+For Lemonade, submit via the app in 2 minutes — upload the invoice, answer a few questions, and get paid via direct deposit (30% of claims pay instantly via AI).
+For most other insurers, submit via app or website and receive reimbursement in 5-14 days via check or direct deposit.
+Trupanion pays the vet directly at checkout at participating clinics, so you never float the bill.

-Q: Does pet insurance cover dental?
-A: Most plans cover dental illness (broken tooth, gum disease, tooth extraction due to decay).
-Most do NOT cover routine dental cleaning.
-Embrace's Wellness Rewards add-on is one of the few that reimburses for routine dental cleanings.
+Most plans cover dental illness — broken teeth, gum disease, tooth extractions due to decay.
+Most do NOT cover routine dental cleaning (prophylaxis).
+Embrace's Wellness Rewards add-on ($10-15/month extra) is one of the few that reimburses for routine dental cleanings alongside vaccines and annual exams.

 Related Pet Guides